-As someone who is interested in pursuing a career in medicine or has already begun that journey, you might know that there are a lot of exams that stand between you and the title “Doctor”.
-These tests may seem daunting, but with the right preparation, you can tackle these tests to get the USMLE or MCAT score you want.
-A key to being prepared for exams like the MCAT vs. USMLE exams is really understanding what these exams are testing, how they are structured, and how they are scored.
+As many who are either interested in pursuing a career in medicine or who are current medical students understand, there are a lot of exams that stand between med students and the title “Doctor.”
+These tests may seem daunting, but with the right preparation, you can conquer these obstacles to get the USMLE or MCAT score you want.
+The key to being prepared for exams like the MCAT and USMLE is to take the time to really understand what they are testing, how they are structured, and how they are scored.

 The MCAT (Medical College Admission Test) is an exam developed and administered by the AAMC.
 It’s a multiple-choice exam that aims to assess your problem-solving, critical thinking, and knowledge of certain areas of the pre-medical curriculum.
 This is the test you take before you apply to medical school.
 Your MCAT score is an important piece of your medical school application, along with your essays, undergraduate GPA, and letters of recommendation.